ntl/orchestra/README.md

 Two of the steps in the `InvitationService` orchestration -- `filter_robots` and `deliver_emails` -- actually operate on *collections*. `deliver_emails` indicates that `:followers` is a collection by using the `iterates_over` annotation instead of `depends_on`.
 In fact, the two annotations are identical *except* that `iterates_over` indicates that the dependency is in fact going to be a list.
 Collections can be defined on a `modifies` annotation, as well, by supplying `:collection => true` as in the case of `filter_robots`.

-When steps iterate over collections, Orchestra invokes `perform do … end` block once for each item in the collection passed in.
+When steps iterate over collections, Orchestra invokes `execute do … end` block once for each item in the collection passed in.
 It also spreads out each invokation across a thread pool.
 By default, there is only one thread in the thread pool.
 You can reconfigure that globally in an initializer of some kind:

 ```ruby
 Orchestra.configure do